chungusg/hotlink-archive-template/README.md

 The template repository uses a python Action to automatically create a "home" page with an index of all the files in the folder every time it is updated.

+> NOTE: I recommend you **set your repository to Private**.
+Github's history feature is extensive, so if you have sensitive content or think you might want to delete something later, it will be hard to get rid of it completely once it's been committed and publicly available.

 <img src="https://hotlink-archive-template.pages.dev/rename1/github-use-template.webp" alt="copy template" height="200">

 <br/>